-In order to minimize data loss, backups of all end-of-day data are taken every day; and the data at the bank are stored according to the legal storage periods.
+Backups of all end-of-day data are taken every day; and the data at the bank are stored according to the legal storage periods.
 Furthermore, data are reflected to the secondary data center simultaneously in addition to the primary data center.

-The secondary data center is at Türk Telekom Data Center located in Ankara Ümitköy (DDC).
+The secondary data center is at Türk Telekom Data Center located in Ümitköy, Ankara (DDC).
 A satisfactory infrastructure has been established by Türk Telekom Inc. The data center meets today's accepted data center standards.
-The DDC systems have the required capacity to carry out our Bank's functions and to establish communication with other agencies and institutions.
+The DDC systems have the required capacity to carry out Bank's functions and to establish communication with other agencies and institutions.

-The secondary operation center, Disaster Operation Center (DOC) is located in ISE Yenibosna campus.
+The secondary operation center, Disaster Operation Center (DOC) is located in Borsa İstanbul Yenibosna campus.
 It is nearly 30 km away from Takasbank.
 It has been designed to accommodate an adequate number of employees in case of occurrence of a disaster.
 An adequate number of employees may quickly access the secondary data center (DDC) using the current client computers.

-An Evacuation Drill is also conducted at least once a year.
+An Evacuation Drill also conducts at least once a year.
 BCMS awareness trainings are regularly organized for all employees of the Bank.
 In addition, the team members serving in the Emergency Teams also receive first aid trainings, fire safety and response trainings, search and rescue trainings and wreck response-earthquake-disaster preparedness trainings.